This page describes the internal architecture, deployment workflow, plugin system, and extension mechanisms used by SAMLab.

 events : pandas.DataFrame

-Rows describing detected events, or an empty DataFrame.
+Rows describing detected events, or an empty event DataFrame.

 """